 Plans to transform a historic granite Aberdeen city centre church into an office building have been unveiled.

 Developers have agreed to buy Greyfriars John Knox Church - next to the council's Marischal headquarters, on the corner of Broad Street and Queen Street - from the Church of Scotland.

 Oil and gas consultancy Optimus said it wants the church as its new headquarters.

 Plans have been lodged with Aberdeen City Council.

 The proposed design features two steel and glass structures built within the interior of the church.

-It would create three storeys of open-plan office space, leaving the original building untouched.'Very sympathetic'
+It would create three storeys of open-plan office space, leaving the original building untouched.